GoolaDev/kokice/web/media/readme.md

 # media folder

-This is where you put media (video/audio) files.
+This is where you put all your media (video and/or audio) files.